 1. Plan ahead for drama-free Thanksgiving travels

 Thanksgiving holidays are unquestionably one of the busiest travel periods of the year.
-Each year beleaguered travelers need to battle with transportation delays and gridlocks at practically every turn.
+Each year beleaguered travelers need to battle transportation delays and gridlocks at practically every turn.
 But, with a little foresight and careful planning, you can avoid at least a few Thanksgiving travel woes.
 It’s never too early to start travel planning.
 Start booking your air tickets, hotel stays, and airport parking spots right away!

 2. Don’t pack too many bags